On power monoids and their automorphisms: Prospects for future research

 \begin{question} For which groups $G$ does there exist a monoid $H$ such that the automorphism group of the reduced power monoid $\mathcal P_{\fin,1}(H)$ of $H$ is isomorphic to $G$? \end{question}

-We know from Sect.~\ref{sec:intro} that the automorphism group of the monoid $H$ embeds in the automorphism group of $\mathcal P_{\fin,1}(H)$.
-Yet, it is not quite clear how this can help to answer the problem, as we gather from Theorem \ref{thm:main} that the latter group can be larger than the former.
+We know from Sect.~\ref{sec:intro} that the automorphism group of the monoid $H$ embeds into the automorphism group of $\mathcal P_{\fin,1}(H)$.
+Yet, it is not quite clear how this can help to answer the question, as we gather from Theorem \ref{thm:main} that the latter group can be larger than the former.